craftercms/docs/source/developers/cook-books/how-tos/working-with-crafter-studios-api.rst

       ``curl -H 'Authentication: Bearer <access token>' ...``

-   To use HTTP Basic you need to follow these steps:
+   If HTTP Basic authentication is already enabled you can skip step 1 and start using the credentials:

    1. Enable HTTP Basic auth and restart Crafter Studio

-      Update the Crafter Studio configuration override (either from the disk or from the UI) to add the following:
+      Update the Crafter Studio configuration override: from Crafter Studio ``Global Menu > Global Config`` or directly from the global repository ``$CRAFTER_HOME/data/repos/global/configuration/studio-config-override.yaml``

+      Adding the following property:

       .. code-block:: yaml